Wrapper-Offline/Wrapper-Offline/README.md

 No members of the original team are officially working on GA2014 or W:O, even if they have contributed.
 Some members of the original team have asked to not be given credit, and they have been removed.

-The current Project Lead will have (PL) on their name, the current Director of Testing will have (DT) on their name, the current Head of Development with have (HD) on their name, and developers will have (D) on their name, to show they are officially working on GoAnimate 2014.
+The current Project Lead will have (PL) on their name, the current Director of Testing will have (DT) on their name, the current Head of Development with have (HD) on their name, and developers will have (D) on their name, to show they are officially working on Offline.
 Everyone else has simply contributed something at some point, or left the development team.
 W:O credits:
 | Name                                                  | Contribution                                                   |
 | ----------------------------------------------------- | -------------------------------------------------------------- |